 Drug addiction is described as a “medical disorder that affects the brain and changes behavior” by the National Institute on Drug Abuse.
 When a person becomes addicted to drugs, their brain behaviors and patterns can change, and they may change how they behave to obtain drugs.

-Substance use disorder is a massive problem in Rockford, IL, and many people who have become addicted to drugs struggle with turning their life around.
+Substance use disorder is a massive problem in Rockford, IL, and many people who have become addicted to drugs struggle with turning their lives around.
 We want to assure you that you are not alone in battling drug addiction, and many different resources and support groups in Northern Illinois can help you get on a new path.

 If your drug conviction was related to a substance abuse problem that you are currently dealing with, seeking rehabilitation can be the best option to turn your life around and help with your criminal conviction.
 If you have been put on probation or are serving jail time, seeking help or going to a rehabilitation center can significantly increase your chances of getting your sentence reduced.